va22abb/Msc-Data-Project-Comparative-study-of-machine-learning-algorithms-in-predicting-cervical-cancer/README.md

 Install or use any Python IDE preferably Google Colab or Jupyter notebook.

-Install any required Python library packages for EDA, Model Development, and Performance Evaluation.
+Install any required Python library packages for EDA, Model Development, and Performance Evaluation,preferably Confusion matrix(accuracy,precision,Recall and F1-Score) and AUC Score, ROC Curve.

-Libraries: pandas, numpy, scikit-learn, keras, matplotlib, tensorflow.
+Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn (including tools for SVM, Random Forest, StandardScaler, and evaluation metrics like confusion matrix and classification report).